FAIRmat-NFDI/nomad-docs/docs/howto/customization/workflows.md

-# How to define workflows
+# How to define custom workflows

 ## What you will learn